Kid Ink: 2005–2012: Career beginnings, Tha Alumni Music Group, and Up & Away

 In 2011, Collins released his second mixtape, called Crash Landing.
 The mixtape features guest appearances from Roscoe Dash, Ty Dolla Sign, and Meek Mill, among others.
-During the summer of 2011, Ink released his third mixtape, called Daydreamer that made available for digital download.
-The mixtape features guest appearances from Cory Gunz, Maejor Ali, Ray J, Sean Kingston and Bow Wow, among others.
+During the summer of 2011, Collins released his third mixtape, called Daydreamer that made available for digital download.
+The mixtape features guest appearances from Cory Gunz, Maejor Ali, Ray J, Sean Kingston, and Bow Wow, among others.
 In September 2011, Collins released his fourth mixtape, called Wheels Up.
-The mixtape features guest appearances from 2 Chainz, Nipsey Hussle and Tyga, among others.
+The mixtape features guest appearances from 2 Chainz, Nipsey Hussle, and Tyga, among others.

-In February 2012, Collins was revealed to be a part of the XXLs yearly Freshman class alongside fellow emerging artists at the time, such as Future, Iggy Azalea and French Montana, among others.
-On June 12, 2012, Ink released his debut studio album, called Up & Away; including the production that was provided from Ned Cameron, Capsvl and Jahlil Beats, among others.
+In February 2012, Collins was revealed to be a part of the XXL's yearly Freshman class alongside fellow emerging artists at the time, such as Future, Iggy Azalea, and French Montana, among others.
+On June 12, 2012, Collins released his debut studio album, called Up & Away; including the production that was provided from Ned Cameron, Capsvl, and Jahlil Beats, among others.
 The album debuted at number 20 on the US Billboard 200.
 Supporting this album was the release of his single, called "Time of Your Life", followed by a release of his second single, called "Lost in the Sauce".
-In November of that year, Ink released his fifth mixtape, Rocketshipshawty.
+In November of that year, Collins released his fifth mixtape, Rocketshipshawty.

-2013–2014: Signing with RCA, Almost Home and My Own Lane
+2013–2014: Signing with RCA, Almost Home, and My Own Lane

-On January 4, 2013, he announced that he had signed a deal with RCA Records and premiered his first major label single, titled "Bad Ass" featuring Wale and Meek Mill and produced by Devin Cruise.
+On January 4, 2013, he announced that he had signed a deal with RCA Records and premiered his first major label single, titled "Bad Ass" (featuring Meek Mill and Wale), produced by Devin Cruise.
 The song would be released for digital download on January 22, 2013.
 The song was released to Rhythm Crossover radio in the United States on February 26, 2013.
 It has since peaked at number 90 on the Billboard Hot 100 and number 27 on the Hot R&B/Hip-Hop Songs chart.
 He released an EP titled Almost Home on May 28, 2013.
-It featured other artists including French Montana, Wale, Meek Mill, ASAP Ferg and Rico Love.
+It featured other artists including French Montana, Wale, Meek Mill, ASAP Ferg, and Rico Love.
 Upon its release, the EP debuted at number 27 on the Billboard 200.
 It also produced the single "Money and the Power" which was featured in HBO's Hard Knocks and in the sports video game NBA Live 14 as well as being one of the official theme songs of WrestleMania 31.
-On September 17, 2013, he released the first single from his second studio album My Own Lane, entitled "Show Me" featuring Chris Brown and produced by DJ Mustard.
+On September 17, 2013, he released the first single from his second studio album My Own Lane, entitled "Show Me" (featuring Chris Brown), produced by DJ Mustard.
 He released My Own Lane on January 7, 2014.
-On January 13, 2014, at Kid Ink's album release party, he was awarded his first Gold plaque from the Recording Industry Association of America (RIAA) for his single "Show Me".
+On January 13, 2014, at Collins' album release party, he was awarded his first Gold plaque from the Recording Industry Association of America (RIAA) for his single "Show Me".